 Vitamin K may slow deterioration

-One serving of leafy green vegetables a day may help stave off dementia, new research suggests.
+One serving of leafy greens a day may help stave off dementia, recent research suggests.

 This is likely due to the benefits associated with key nutrients from dark leafy greens, especially vitamin K, according to study lead author Martha Clare Morris of Rush Alzheimer’s Disease Center at Rush University in Chicago.
 Though she noted that the study focused solely on food sources of vitamin K, not supplements.
 The mental health benefit found in food sources might be associated with a constellation of nutrients found alongside vitamin K, rather than vitamin K alone, Morris said.